SimVascular/svFSI/README.md

    ```bash
    make
    ```
-   Successful build will generate a solver binary, called `svFSI` in the following directory `build/svFSI-build/bin`.
+   A successful build will generate a solver binary, called `svFSI` in the following directory `build/svFSI-build/bin`.

    For more advanced users, please refer [`INSTALL.md`](./INSTALL.md) for detailed platform-specific instructions to install `svFSI`.